Corbin Carroll Preview, Player Props: Diamondbacks vs. Astros

-On Friday, Corbin Carroll (.417 on-base percentage in past 10 games, 54 points above season-long percentage) and the Arizona Diamondbacks play the Houston Astros, whose starting pitcher will be J.P.
-France.
-First pitch is at 9:40 PM ET.
+Corbin Carroll and his .435 on-base percentage over his past 10 games (71 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks against the Houston Astros and Justin Verlander on September 30 at 8:10 PM ET.

-He strung together two hits (going 2-for-4 with a triple) in his last game against the White Sox.
+In his most recent appearance, he went 1-for-3 with a double against the Astros.

 Sportsbook Promo Codes